 The marker, which is made up of 13 rings of cobblestones and a center stone marked with a star, had been on a traffic island in front of the Old State House for decades but in 2011 it was removed and placed at its current location at the intersection of Congress, Devonshire and State Streets, which is on the sidewalk in front of the Old State House.

-The sidewalk there has also expanded to make room for the memorial and the stones were placed inside a bronze ring to make it more noticeable.
+The sidewalk there was also expanded to make room for the memorial and the stones were placed inside a bronze ring to make it more noticeable.

 This is not actually the original location of the marker, nor is it the actual site of the Boston Massacre.
-The marker was originally placed on the corner of State and Exchange street in 1887 to mark the exact spot where one of the Boston Massacre victims, Crispus Attucks, fell dead after being shot by British soldiers.
+The marker was originally placed on the corner of State and Exchange street in 1887 to mark the exact spot where one of the victims of the Boston Massacre, Crispus Attucks, fell dead after being shot by British soldiers.

 What’s interesting is that the marker was placed there so there would be “no room for doubt in the future” about where the event occurred, according to the Proceedings of the Bostonian Society, Annual Meeting, Volume 1 by the Bostonian Society: